TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Navigation/Index.rst

 Navigate to URL with Data
 =========================

-Navigate to an URL on change of a drop-down, including the selected value in the URL:
+Navigate to a URL on change of a drop-down, including the selected value in the URL:

 .. code-block:: html